That dollar amount results from a 19.4% increase from $44.8 billion four years earlier in 2021.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Pennsylvania’s top 10 exports generated almost one-quarter (24.2%) of the overall value of the state’s global shipments.
+Pennsylvania’s top 10 exports generated over one-quarter (26.9%) of the overall value of the state’s global shipments.

-Liquefied butanes was the fastest grower among the leading Pennsylvanian exports, increasing by 45.7% from 2021 to 2022.
+Modems and similar reception or transmission devices the fastest grower among the leading Pennsylvanian exports, increasing by 22.9% from 2023 to 2024.

 More Key Facts about Pennsylvania’s International Trade

-Overall, Pennsylvania incurred a -US$60.9 billion trade deficit exporting and importing products during 2022.
-That dollar amount reflects a 14.2% year-over-year expansion from -$53.3 billion in red ink for 2021.
+Pennsylvania incurred an overall -US$73.8 billion trade deficit exporting and importing products during 2024.
+That dollar amount reflects a 23% year-over-year expansion from -$60 billion in red ink for 2023.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.

-Pennsylvania has highly negative net exports especially in the international trade of a wide variety of medicines, crude petroleum oils and mobile phones.
+Pennsylvania has highly negative net exports especially in the international trade of a wide variety of medicines, mobile phones and crude petroleum oils.
 In turn, these cashflows indicate Pennsylvania’s strong competitive disadvantages under those product categories showing the strong impact of foreign goods on the Pennsylvanian global balance sheet.

 Pennsylvania’s Major Trade Partners

-The following list shows the top 10 customers that purchase 70.1% worth of the total value of products exported from Pennsylvania during 2022.
+The following list shows the top 10 customers that purchased 67.6% worth of the total value of products exported from Pennsylvania during 2024.

-That percentage compares to 11.8% bought by Asia’s leading importers (mainland China, Japan, Singapore and South Korea) of Pennsylvanian exports.
+That percentage compares to 13.9% bought by Asia’s leading importers (mainland China, Japan and Singapore) of Pennsylvanian exports.

-A larger 23.2% worth went to Pennsylvania’s biggest customers in Europe.
-The major European customers for Pennsylvanian exports were Germany, United Kingdom, Netherlands and Belgium.
+Another 16.3% worth went to Pennsylvania’s biggest customers in Europe.
+The major European customers buying Pennsylvanian exports were the Netherlands, United Kingdom, Germany, Belgium and France.

 Pennsylvanian Export Companies